Gofreza/RLTower/README.md

 The goal here is to roam inside a tower and try to get to the top.

+This is the first step of this project.
+I aim to build a working version of the game with a lot of what I want to implement.
+Then I will review what I have done and rebuild everything, with a better architecture.

 ## 🛠️ Technologies Used

 - **Programming Language**: C++